christopher7700/README/README.md

 ### Welcome to my Github !

-I working toward developing great machine learning and deep learning models.
+I'm working toward developing great machine learning and deep learning models.

 Here you'll find some of my projects and coursework.